nuuuwan/news_lk3_data/README.md

 The arrest came hot on the heels of pressure from civil society activists and health sector trade unionists, who called for the immediate apprehension of the lawmaker.

-During today’s court proceedings, Rambukwella was also listed as the 8th suspect in the ongoing case on the substandard human immunoglobulin procurement.
+During today’s court proceedings, Rambukwella was also listed as the 8th suspect in the ongoing case on substandard human immunoglobulin procurement.

 ...